mateusmoutinho/ProjectAurora/README.md

 ##### before
-You can create sequencial comands lists to avoid run the comands in paralalel, when you use the **before** key, all the comands will run in sequence one by one
+You can create sequencial comands lists to avoid run the comands in paralalel, when you use the **before** key, all the comands will run in sequence one by one istead of runs everything in paralalel witch is the default
 ex:
 ~~~yaml
 - repository: MySite/